take the first step… self reflect

 What are the values that are essential to your life both on and offline?

 What is the purpose of your online voice?

-How critical and conscious are you of the media’s construction of – and influence on – your everyday experience?
+How conscious and critical are you of the media’s construction of – and influence on – your everyday experience?
 Does it affect your mood?